conda-archive/conda-recipes/qt5/notes.md

          http://www.opengl.org/registry/ into
          `C:\Program Files\ Microsoft SDKs\Windows\v7.1\Include\gl`

-  You may also have to edit bld.bat to make sure perl and ruby can be found on the `%PATH%`.
+  You may also have to make sure perl and ruby can be found on the `%PATH%`.
 I also installed openssl and grep for windows.
-OpenSSL was necessary for PyQt-5.3.1.
+OpenSSL was necessary for PyQt-5.3.1 (but should not be for PyQt-5.3.2).
 The instructions at http://trac.webkit.org/wiki/BuildingQtOnWindows were especially helpful, and include links to build dependencies.

   This recipe assumes the computer on which Qt-5 will be installed has drivers supporting opengl.

-  Alternatively, one might consider building with mingw: http://qt-project.org/wiki/MinGW-64-bit .
-I gave up after failing to build the ICU dependency with MinGW.
+It could be rebuilt removing the `-opengl desktop` config parameter to use ANGLE, which ships with the qt5 sources.